olbris/test-release/README.md

 # test-release

-dummy repo for testing release
+dummy repo for testing releases and distributing a small binary with a release